ajhynes7/side-view-depth-gait/README.md

 This repository contains the code for the journal article *Gait Analysis with a Side-View Depth Sensor using Human Joint Proposals*, which is currently under review.

+## Requirements

+Python version 3.7 or higher is required.

+Some scripts for the results and figures make use of LaTeX for formatting.
+You can either install LaTeX or edit the code so it is not needed.

 ## Setup

 ### Creating a virtual environment